vikonix/O-Clock/README.md

 # O-Clock
 Arduino Simple LED Matrix 8x32 Alarm Clock.

-It’s clock with big animated digits.
+It's clock with big animated digits.
 For alarm signal selected melody is playing.
 Alarm can be armed for specified days of week.
 Clock can show temperature, humidity and date.